ACED-IDP/gen3_util/docs/git-lite-workflow.md

 unset G3T_PROJECT_ID
 unset G3T_PROFILE
 # do not specify a profile
-g3t init --project_id ohsu-test001b
+g3t init ohsu-test001b
 ## test should fail with a message that a profile must be specified
 ## No --profile specified, found multiple gen3_client profiles: ...

 ## retry specifying a profile
-g3t --profile local init --project_id ohsu-test001b
+g3t --profile local init ohsu-test001b
 ## test: the project should be created
 ## test: the project should be created with the profile specified
 g3t --format json utilities config ls | jq .config.gen3.profile